ElizaWong/Factsmith_G1/README.md

 ## Uploading code
 Uploading your changes are a bit complicated - if two people edit the same piece of code there will be merge conflicts which are difficult to deal with!
 So it's best to communicate who is doing what.
+This will only work when you have made a GitHub account and have access to the repository.
 Uploading code:
 ``` shell
 git add .